cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters.md

 | ---------------------- | -------------------- |
 | `cloudlared tunnel --tag <KEY=VAL> run <UUID or NAME>` | `TUNNEL_TAG`         |

 Specifies custom tags used to identify this tunnel.
-Multiple tags may be specified by adding additional `--tag <KEY=VAL>` flags.
+Multiple tags may be specified by adding additional `--tag <KEY=VAL>` flags to the command.
+If entering multiple tags into a configuration file, delimit with commas: `tag: {KEY1=VALUE1, KEY2=VALUE2}`.

 ## `token`